Home > Neurology > AAN 2023 > Donanemab shows rapid and deep plaque clearance in early Alzheimer’s disease

 Trial

-TRAILBLAZER-ALZ 4 (NCT05108922) is the first study to directly compare disease-modifying therapies in patients with early AD, said Prof. Stephen Salloway (Warren Alpert Medical School of Brown University, RI, USA).
-He explained that this was a randomised, open-label, parallel-group, phase 3 trial in 31 centres across the USA [1].
+TRAILBLAZER-ALZ 4 (NCT05108922) is the first study to directly compare disease-modifying therapies in patients with early AD, said Prof. Stephen Salloway (Warren Alpert Medical School of Brown University, RI, USA) [1].
+The phase 3 trial was a randomised, open-label, parallel-group study performed in 31 centres across the USA.
 Participants were 50–85 years old with early symptomatic AD.
-They were stratified on APOE ε4 status and amyloid burden at baseline.
+They were stratified on APOEε4 status and amyloid burden at baseline.
 Participants randomised to donanemab could discontinue treatment on meeting predefined brain amyloid clearance criteria.

-After 7 weeks of screening, 148 participants were included; 74 were assigned to each group.
-For aducanumab, US-approved label dosing was used; for donanemab, the following clinical trial protocol was used: 3 doses of IV 700 mg donanemab every 4 weeks, followed by 1400 mg every 4 weeks.
+After 7 weeks of screening, 148 participants were included and 74 were assigned to each group.
+For aducanumab, US-approved label dosing was used; for donanemab, the following clinical trial protocol was applied: 3 doses of IV 700 mg donanemab every 4 weeks, followed by 1400 mg every 4 weeks.
 The co-primary endpoint was amyloid clearance (to <24.1 cl) at 6 months in the full-analysis set and in the intermediate tau-subpopulation.

-Upon assessing florbetapir 18 PET scans at 6 months, the researchers found that 37.9% of participants in the donanemab group met the co-primary endpoint in the full-analysis set, versus 1.6% in the aducanumab group (P<0.001).
+Upon assessing florbetapir (18F) PET scans at 6 months, the researchers found that 37.9% of participants in the donanemab group met the co-primary endpoint in the full-analysis set, compared with 1.6% in the aducanumab group (P<0.001).
 In the intermediate tau subpopulation, these percentages were 38.5 and 3.8, respectively (P=0.008).
-Danunemab was also superior in reducing plasma P-tau217.
+Donanemab was also superior in reducing plasma phosphor-tau (P-tau217).

 The safety profiles of both treatments were consistent with previous study data.
-Prof. Salloway said that despite the greater clearance of amyloid in the donanemab group, there was no difference in the incidence of amyloid-related imaging abnormalities (ARIA), either characterised by oedema and effusion (ARIA-E) or by cerebral micro-haemorrhages (ARIA-H).
+“Despite the greater clearance of amyloid in the donanemab group, there was no difference in the incidence of amyloid-related imaging abnormalities (ARIA) characterised by either oedema and effusion (ARIA-E) or cerebral micro-haemorrhages (ARIA-H),” finished Prof. Salloway.
 The TRAILBLAZER-ALZ 4 study is ongoing; analyses at 12 and 18 months are underway.

-1. Salloway SP.
-Direct comparison of donanemab to aducanumab on amyloid lowering in early, symptomatic AD: TRAILBLAZER-ALZ 4 topline study results.
-Session S26.009, AAN 2023 Annual Meeting, 22–27 April, Boston, USA.
+1. Salloway SP, et al. Direct comparison of donanemab to aducanumab on amyloid lowering in early, symptomatic AD: TRAILBLAZER-ALZ 4 topline study results.
+S26.009, AAN 2023 Annual Meeting, 22–27 April, Boston, USA.

 Copyright ©2023 Medicom Medical Publishers